phu-pmh/phu-pmh.github.io/_pages/about.md

   - /about.html
 ---

 I’m a [Data Science](https://cds.nyu.edu/) PhD student at **New York University** and a member of *[ML² Group](https://wp.nyu.edu/ml2/)* at [CILVR](https://wp.nyu.edu/cilvr/), co-advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/).
 I'm broadly interested in deep learning, natural language understanding, and information retrieval.
-I mainly work on applying transfer learning and multi-task learning techniques to NLP problems these days, and analyzing these methods to understand why and when they work/fail.
+These days, I mainly work on applying transfer learning and multi-task learning methods to NLP problems, and analyzing these methods to understand why and when they work/fail.

-I'm interning at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) in summer 2019.
-I did an internship at [Grammarly](https://www.grammarly.com/) with [Joel Tetreault](https://www.cs.rochester.edu/~tetreaul/academic.html) in 2018.
+Previously, I interned at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) and [Grammarly](https://www.grammarly.com/).

 Prior to NYU, I developed Information Retrieval systems at [Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc) in Singapore.
 Before that, I earned my bachelor’s degree in Computer Science at [Nanyang Technological University](http://scse.ntu.edu.sg/Pages/Home.aspx).